Health insurance, immunization and other health concerns

 The Office of Study Abroad does not provide health-related information to students.

-All students participating in study abroad through Western Michigan University are covered by GeoBlue international health insurance from the start date of the program until a couple of days after program completion.
-Please refer to documentation obtained during the application process for further details.
+All students participating in study abroad through Western Michigan University are covered by GeoBlue international health insurance beginning two days prior to the start date of the program until two days after the official end date of the program.
+This is a nonnegotiable requirement.

 - Memo to students and parents—Explains how the University monitors health and safety issues for study abroad programs.

 - Gender-based violence and Title IX Resources for study abroad—Resource for students regarding the report of Title IX violations while abroad.